KOTHAVANI/100-Days-of-RTL-code/README.md

 Day 78 : TB Constraint to generate a pattern 01112131415161718191

-Day 79 : constraints ex
+Day 79 : TB Constraint to generate a dynamic array with random but unique  values without using sv unique constraint

 Day 80 : constraint ex